 In 2011, the City of Goleta prepared a Mitigated Negative Declaration and approved a local Development Plan Permit (No. 09-133-DP) for a concrete recycling facility at the subject site pursuant to the City's Municipal Code.
-The facility approved in the City's 2011 action was similar to the proposed project, however, the layout of the proposed facility components were somewhat different time and a garage structure was also proposed to the south of the finished stockpile area.
-However, the facility's buffer from the Old San Jose Creek riparian area was the same as the proposed project (25 ft.).
-The City approved the proposed 25 ft. buffer at the site because they had determined it was consistent with their Municipal Code.
+The facility approved in the City's 2011 action was similar to the proposed project; however, the layout of the proposed facility components was somewhat different at that time, and a garage structure was also proposed to the south of the "finished material" stockpile area.
+The City approved a 25 ft. riparian habitat buffer at the site because they had determined it was consistent with their Municipal Code.
 The City's Municipal Code requires a "Stream Protection Area," or buffer, from streams to be 100 feet in order to protect the riparian habitat.
 However, the Municipal Code states that the required buffer width may be increased or decreased on a case-by-case basis, but that the 100 ft. buffer may be reduced to no less than 25 feet if: (1) there is no feasible alternative siting for development that will avoid the buffer, and (2) the project's impacts will not have significant adverse effects on streamside vegetation or the biotic quality of the stream.
-The City approved the buffer reduction in this case because the applicant asserted that a buffer greater than 25 ft. would render the project economically infeasible and because the City found that the project would be an improvement to what they determined was their baseline condition (storage of salvage vehicles within and adjacent to the riparian canopy) since the project incorporated a 25 ft. buffer where riparian restoration would occur, removal of salvage vehicles, and BMPs.
+The City approved the buffer reduction in this case because the applicant asserted that a buffer greater than 25 ft. would render the project economically infeasible and because the City found that the project would be an improvement to what they determined was their baseline condition (storage of salvage vehicles within and adjacent to the riparian canopy) since the project incorporated a 25 ft. buffer where riparian restoration would occur, removal of salvage vehicles, and Best Management Practices (BMPs).
 However, it is important to note that the City's Municipal Code is not the standard of review for a coastal development permit in this case and has not been certified by the Commission as part of an LCP.